-7 Study Achievement:
+7 Study Study Achievement:

 zu Type of achievement Duration or Scope SL / QT

 a) Qualified participation in general studies QP

 the first three weeks of the lecture period each resp h the qualified participation will be conducted. ective lecturer will specify the manner

 8 Prerec uisites for participation in examinations:

-none none
+none

 9 Prerequisites for assigning credits:

 The cre edit points are awarded after the module examination n was passed.

 10 Weigh ing for overall grade:

 The mo odule is weighted as 4 credits.

 11 Reuse in degree courses or degree course versions :

 keine

 12 Modul e coordinator:

-Studiengangsbeauftragter Informatik
+Studie ngangsbeauftragter Informatik

-13 Other Other Notes:
+13 Other Notes:

-If no minor subject is selected, any combination of courses outside of computer science and in the scope of 12 LP must be selected.
-The given distribution of the LP to courses is only exemplary.
+inor subject is selected, any combination of courses of 12 LP must be selected.
+The given distribution of •

 Advanced Algorithms

 Advanced Algorithms

-Module number: Workload (h): Credits: Regular Cycle:
+Module number: Regular Cycle:

 M.079.4002 180 6 winter term

 Semester number: Duration (in sem.): Teaching Language:

 1 en

-Course form of teachin contact- time (h) self- study (h) status (C/CE) group size (TN) a) L.079.05701 Advanced Algorithms L3 Ex2 75 105 CE 50/25
+Course form of contact- teachin time (h) status (C/CE) group size (TN) a) L.079.05701 Advanced Algorithms L3 Ex2 75 105 CE 50/25